-(3) The Artisan High Income strategy may hold loans and other security types that may not be included in the BofA Merrill Lynch High Yield Master II Index.
+(2) The Artisan High Income strategy may hold loans and other security types, including securities with lower credit ratings, that may not be included in the ICE BofA Merrill Lynch High Yield Master II Index.
 At times, this causes material differences in relative performance.